Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 cms.us-west-2.demo.internal.cerberus-oss.io
 ```

-** **Note: Self-signed certs do not currently work with our automation, as there are no hooks to inject custom
-CAs, or disable SSL verification.**

 ### Creating a Certificate using LetsEncrypt

 [LetsEncrypt](https://letsencrypt.org/) is a free, automated, open Certificate Authority.
 This is a great option if your